 About 40% of atrial septal defects will close by themselves before the child is 2 years old.
 After that time, natural closure is rare, so surgery is usually recommended in serious cases (when the right side of the heart is enlarged).

-Surgery usually involves covering the hole with a patch.
-To close the hole without open-heart surgery, some doctors may use a catheterization procedure.
-In this procedure, a long, thin tube called a catheter is inserted into the body, usually in the groin area.
-From there, it is guided through an artery up to the heart.
-Once the catheter is in the heart, tiny devices called occlusion devices are used to close up the hole.
-The catheter is then removed, leaving the occlusion device to block the hole.
+Surgery involves covering the hole with a patch.
+To close the hole without open-heart surgery, some doctors may use a catheterization procedure to insert tiny devices called occlusion devices which are used to block the hole.

 Surgery to close an atrial septal defect is successful in 99% of cases.
 If the surgery is done in childhood, the enlarged heart will return to its normal size in 4 to 6 months.